node-projects/dock-spawn-ts/README.md

 ![Logo](ide.png)

-# differneces to original docksapwn
+# differences to original docksapwn
  - typescript
  - save/resotre fixed and saveing/restoring of dialogs
  - touch support (works on ipad/iphone and android devices)